Ireland and World War I: Nationalist response

 On 3 August 1914, John Redmond, the leader of the Irish Parliamentary Party, declared in the House of Commons, "the government may withdraw every one of their troops from Ireland and rely that the coast of Ireland will be defended from foreign invasion by her armed sons".
 His 'Home Defence' initiative was widely acclaimed, though not by all of the Irish Volunteers.
 After Unionist leader Edward Carson urged Ulster Volunteers on 3 September to enlist in their new Ulster division and with the Home Rule Bill passing into law on 17 September, Redmond found himself under pressure to demonstrate commitment.
-On 20 September, addressing a muster of Volunteers in Woodenbridge, Co.
-Wicklow, he called upon them to enlist in existing Irish regiments of the British army, in support of the Allied war effort:
+On 20 September, addressing a muster of Volunteers in Woodenbridge, County Wicklow, he called upon them to enlist in existing Irish regiments of the British army, in support of the Allied war effort:

 Redmond's call came at a time of heightened emotions as the swift German advance through neutral Belgium was also threatening Paris.
 Redmond believed that Imperial Germany's hegemony and military expansion threatened the freedom of Europe and that it was Ireland's duty, having achieved future self-government through the passing of the Home Rule Bill.
 Many other parliamentary leaders, such as William O'Brien, Thomas O’Donnell, and Joseph Devlin, supported Redmond's decision.
 Redmond's own son, William Redmond, enlisted, as did his brother Major Willie Redmond MP, despite being aged over 50 years.
-They were among a group of five Irish MPs who enlisted, the others being J. L. Esmonde, Stephen Gwynn and D. D. Sheehan, as well as former MP Tom Kettle.
-Initially the Catholic Church in Ireland was also supportive of the War, under the slogan of "save Catholic Belgium".
+They were among a group of five Irish MPs who enlisted, the others being J. L. Esmonde, Stephen Gwynn, and D. D. Sheehan, as well as former MP Tom Kettle.
+Initially, the Catholic Church in Ireland was also supportive of the War under the slogan of "save Catholic Belgium".

 The 180,000 Irish Volunteers were divided by Redmond's support for the British war effort.
 A large majority followed him, forming the National Volunteers.
 About 25,000 of these went on to serve in Irish regiments of the New British Army during the war.
 The remaining 10,000 Volunteers under Eoin MacNeill declared they would keep their organisation together and in Ireland until Home Rule was passed.
 A further 100,000 or more men, who were not members of the National Volunteers, enlisted from around Ireland in the New Army divisions for the duration of the war.